Duchess of Kent Children's Hospital at Sandy Bay

-The Duchess of Kent Children's Hospital at Sandy Bay (大口環根德公爵夫人兒童醫院) is a paediatric hospital in Sandy Bay on Hong Kong Island in Hong Kong.
+The Duchess of Kent Children's Hospital at Sandy Bay (大口環根德公爵夫人兒童醫院; DKCH) is a paediatric hospital in Sandy Bay on Hong Kong Island in Hong Kong.

 For decades before the opening of the Hong Kong Children's Hospital in 2018 the hospital was the only specialist paediatric hospital in Hong Kong.
 Founded in 1955 by the Society for the Relief of Disabled Children, it provides specialist services in paediatric orthopaedics, spinal surgery, paediatric neurology, developmental paediatrics and paediatric dental surgery while also providing treatment, rehabilitative services and accommodation for patients over 18 years old, specifically orthopaedic patients with spinal problems.

 History

 Its reputation was built first in the 1950s and 1960s, when it became known as the clinical research center that developed the "Hong Kong Operation", a breakthrough anterior approach to treat spinal tuberculosis, something that was then rife in Hong Kong's refugee squatter camps.
 Orthopaedic teams from the University of Hong Kong’s Department of Surgery (the forerunners of today’s Department of Orthopaedics and Traumatology at the University of Hong Kong’s Medical Centre) working at the hospital pioneered the operation, most notably the "Hodgson/Yau" surgical team of Dr (later Professor) A. R. Hodgson and Dr (later Professor) Arthur Yau Meng-choy.
 The pair's ground-breaking anterior approach was adopted across the world.

 Until 1971, the facility was known as the "Sandy Bay Children's Convalescent Home".
 During this time, it was a voluntary aided facility.
 The nursing teams came from the Irish Catholic religious order, The Missionary Society of St. Columban, while the majority of the day-to-day funding came from the Society for the Relief of Disabled Children, who, under the enigmatic leadership of the society's president, stockbroker Noel Croucher, ran a series of high-profile events to raise the home's profile.
 In 1970, Katharine, Duchess of Kent visited and when the facility upgraded from "Convalescent Home" to "Hospital" in 1971, it took her name.
 The Duchess remained the hospital patron.
 Colloquially, because of its location and its name changes, it is often simply referred to as "Sandy Bay".

 The Hong Kong Hospital Authority has managed the day-to-day affairs of The Duchess of Kent Children's Hospital since 1991, while the Society for the Relief of Disabled Children continues to support the hospital "with specific needs or in emerging areas of child health that are not readily available in the public health care system".